Watchmen: Nothing Ever Ends

 In the Watchmen television series, those words apply to racism against blacks as well, despite a Civil War to end slavery and a Civil Rights Movement in the1960s to wipe out inequality.
 Watchmen thus begins in the year 1921, the city of Tulsa, and what has been called “the single worst incident of racial violence in American history.”
 The arrest of a teenage black man for assaulting a teenage white girl resulted in first a riot and then a massacre.
 Although official records confirm 36 deaths, a 1996 investigation estimated that anywhere from 75 to 300 African Americans lost their lives at the hands of the white citizens of Tulsa.

 In 2019, racism still exists in the Tulsa of the Watchmen television series, personified by the white supremacist militia known as the Seventh Kavalry whose members wear masks similar to the graphic novel superhero Rorschach.
-Rorschach himself was an extremist who believed liberalism begot decadence, a social ill that only he could end by answering general violence with violence of his own.
+Rorschach himself was an extremist who believed liberalism begot decadence, a social ill that only he could cure by responding to general violence with violence of his own.

 The same sentiment holds true for the Seventh Kavalry.
 “We’re not racists,” one of them explains.
 “We’re about restoring balance in those times when our country forgets the principles upon which it was founded.
 Because the scales have tipped way to far, and it is extremely difficult to be a white man in America right now.”